DCNN-Accelerator/docs/docs/index.md

 This document describes the architecture and implementation for an end-to-end 2D convolution acceleration system, targeting applications such as image filtering and deep convolutional neural networks.
 The goal is to make our work and design understandable for anyone.

+## Project Goals
+1. Create a system for acceleration of the convolution operation: Interfaced to a PC workstation
+2. Theoretically faster than PC alone
+3. Serves as proof of concept using cheap FPGAs

 ## Project Overview